Routine follow up visits can become more efficient when conducted digitally, without requiring patients to travel to a distant clinical location.

 But each of these benefits comes with risks associated with HIPAA non-compliance.
 How can your healthcare organization reap the benefits of telehealth while mitigating the risks and staying HIPAA compliant?
 What factors can help a healthcare professional or company choose the best HIPAA compliant video conferencing for their needs?

-When choosing a HIPAA compliant video platform, healthcare providers should look for encryption, direct contact with patients, and digital security.
+When choosing a HIPAA compliant video platform or free HIPAA compliant video conferencing tool, healthcare providers should look for encryption, direct contact with patients, and digital security.

 An Encrypted Solution for HIPAA Compliant Web Conferencing